ExtendRealityLtd/VRTK/FAQ.md

 ## Troubleshooting

+### How can I get my environment information?
+  > To give more info when you need help make sure to use the `Window > VRTK > Support Info` window to copy and paste your info in here!

 ### I'm using Unity 5.6 and SteamVR but I cannot see my controllers in any of the example scenes.
   > This is a bug with SteamVR and Unity 5.6 so you will need to add the `SteamVR_UpdatePoses` script to the main camera (which is at `[CameraRig]->Camera (head)->Camera(eye)` for the Vive controllers to show up and track correctly.
 (Ref: https://steamcommunity.com/app/358720/discussions/0/133258092242841297/) - Also, this is automatically fixed by VRTK in the latest GitHub master version.